Xanthoceras: "One thousand flowers one fruit"

-X.sorbifolium has a long history and is distributed in a wide area, but few people knew about it.
+X. sorbifolium has a long history and is distributed in a wide area, but few people knew about it.
 In 2000, no information about it could be found on the Internet.
-Also in this year, a person who will be hailed as the "pioneer of the X. sorbifolium industry" appeared.
-His name is 马成福/Ma Chengfu, a reportage writer who pays attention to ecology and people's livelihood.
-His works "《流血的石羊河》/The Bleeding Shiyang River" and "《只有和谐是良药》/Only Harmony Is the Best Medicine" have been compiled into college textbooks.
+At this time, Ma Chengfu (马成福), a reporter who will be hailed as the "pioneer of the X. sorbifolium industry", began work on popularizing the species.
+His works "《流血的石羊河 /The Bleeding Shiyang River" and "《只有和谐是良药》/Only Harmony Is the Best Medicine" have been compiled into college textbooks.
 Ma Chengfu was born in August 1968 in a poor farmer's family in Jingtai County, Gansu.
 Jingtai is located at the eastern end of the Hexi Corridor and south of the Tengger Desert.
-Since childhood, he suffered from drought, water shortage, and sandstorm in the desert climate.
-This is why he has been thinking about whether there is a tree species that can improve the ecological environment of his hometown and create economic benefits at the same time.
+Since childhood, he suffered from drought, water shortage, and sandstorm in the desert climate, prompting him to find a tree species that can improve the ecological environment of his hometown and create economic benefits at the same time.
 To this end, he traveled all over the Hexi Corridor.
-During a visit in 2000, at the edge of the barren Tengger Desert, Ma Chengfu suddenly saw some trees that grow well and bear fruit (at the time he didn't know they were X.sorbifolium), which immediately raised his confidence again.
-Since then, he has embarked on a long journey of R&D and entrepreneurship of X.sorbifolium without fear of hardships.
-There are two main reasons why X.sorbifolium has not been developed into a commercial crop in the past: "difficulty in transplanting and low fruiting rate". "千花一果/One thousand flowers one fruit" should be a pity for it in the past.
-After repeated failures, Ma Chengfu solved these two problems and developed the high-yield and high-quality X.sorbifolium.
-The X.sorbifolium seedlings cultivated by Ma Chengfu's team-'西北文冠果基地/Northwest X. sorbifolium base' "have gone out of Gansu, spread to Northwest, Northeast, and North China, and introduced to Sichuan, Jiangsu, Hubei and other southern regions".
+During a visit in 2000, at the edge of the barren Tengger Desert, Ma suddenly saw some trees that grow well and bear fruit (at the time he did not know they were X. sorbifolium), which immediately raised his confidence again.
+Since then, he has embarked on a long journey of R&D and entrepreneurship of X. sorbifolium without fear of hardships.
+Two main reasons exist for why X. sorbifolium has not been developed into a commercial crop in the past: "difficulty in transplanting and low fruiting rate". "千花一果/One thousand flowers one fruit" should be a pity for it in the past.
+After repeated failures, Ma solved these two problems and developed the high-yield and high-quality X. sorbifolium.
+The X. sorbifolium seedlings cultivated by Ma's team-'西北文冠果基地/Northwest X. sorbifolium base' "have gone out of Gansu, spread to Northwest, Northeast, and North China, and introduced to Sichuan, Jiangsu, Hubei and other southern regions".

-In the past two decades, X.sorbifolium has also attracted other R&D teams.
+In the past two decades, X. sorbifolium has also attracted other R&D teams.
 For example, in Qiu County, Hebei, the planting area in 2018 has reached several thousand "亩/666.67m2".
-China's first X.sorbifolium research and development, processing, and sales enterprise also appeared in Qiu County, and achieved a multi-win situation of ecological, economic, and social benefits.
-In April 2021, the "X.sorbifolium Industry Development and Medicinal Value Summit Forum" was held in Qiu County, expecting to attract more entrepreneurs to develop the economic value and medicinal value of X.sorbifolium, and create an industry-university-research cooperation platform to promote scientific research and innovation achievements.
+China's first X. sorbifolium research and development, processing, and sales enterprise also appeared in Qiu County, and achieved a multi-win situation of ecological, economic, and social benefits.
+In April 2021, the "X. sorbifolium Industry Development and Medicinal Value Summit Forum" was held in Qiu County, expecting to attract more entrepreneurs to develop the economic value and medicinal value of X. sorbifolium, and create an industry-university-research cooperation platform to promote scientific research and innovation achievements.